DatabayAG/ExternalContent/README.md

 * All versions for ILIAS 5.1 and higher are maintained in GitHub: https://github.com/ilifau/ExternalContent
 * Former versions for ILIAS 5.0 and lower are maintained in ILIAS SVN: http://svn.ilias.de/svn/ilias/branches/fau/plugins

+Version 1.5.5 (2016-09-01)
+* changed variable ILIAS_CONTACT_EMAIL to the Field "E-Mail" in Administration > General Settings > Contact Information (The former "Feedback Recipient" ist not longer changeable in ILIAS 5.1)

 Version 1.5.4 (2016-07-01)
 * added two new functions splitToArray and mergeArrays
 * added a textarea for custom parameters to the LTI type models